Solving Fredholm Integral Equations of the Second Kind via Wasserstein Gradient Flows: The Minimization Problem

 \subsection{Convergence of Minimizers}

 We now consider the limiting behaviour of the regularized functional $\Fun_{\alpha}^\eta$ when the parameters $\alpha, \eta$ converge to 0.
-In particular, we show that if both parameters tend to 0 the minimizer of $\Fun_{\alpha}^\eta$ converges to one of the minimizers of the unregularized functional.
+In particular, we show that if both parameters tend to 0 the minimizer of $\Fun_{\alpha}^\eta$ converges to one of the minimizers of the unregularized functional under some regularity conditions.

 To control the behaviour of the family of minima $\inf_{\pi \in \Pens^{ac}(\rset^d)}\{\Fun_{\alpha}^\eta(\pi):\ \alpha, \eta > 0\}$ when $\alpha$ is close to $0$, we make use of the following assumption which controls the tail behaviour of $\pi_0$ and the tail behaviour of the density $\kker$.